You might need to part with at least $1,141 on average on your next home’s painting face-lift project.

 What’s the Cost of the Main Types of Paints?

-The type of paint you plan to use affects the total cost of painting.
+The type of paint you plan to use along with how much paint you need affects the total cost of painting.

 The budget for painting materials varies depending on the finishing, quality, and brand.